Hellogoodbye: Would It Kill You? (2009–2012)

 On various websites during 2009 and 2010, including their own, Hellogoodbye stated they were working on a new record.
 The name of the album was revealed to be Would It Kill You?.
 The band paired up to tour with Hanson, starting on September 30 in Tulsa followed by dates in October and early November on what was called the Use Your Sole Tour.
 Other bands which partook in the tour were Steel Train and Sherwood.
 On August 5, 2009, Hellogoodbye did a live stream of their new song "When We First Met" on absolutepunk.net.

 Hellogoodbye was selected to perform at Boston's notorious CollegeFest event on September 26, 2009.

 In late 2009, the band began to post new covers on their website, including a version of "Happy Xmas (War Is Over)" (originally by John Lennon) and "Do You Want to Know a Secret" (originally by The Beatles).
 Kline then said that some of the covers will be of '90s emo and mid '80s punk.

 In early 2010, they went on tour with New Found Glory, Saves the Day, and Fireworks.

 According to their Twitter on February 25, 2010, they officially parted ways with Drive-Thru Records.
 This ended an over year-long lawsuit with the label which hindered a new album release which had already been written and recorded.
 Future releases will now be through their own label, Wasted Summer.
-The band also began running their own online merchandise store at hellagoodbuys.net.
+The band also began running their own online merchandise store.
 The new merchandise also features some homemade items from family and friends.

 A track from Hellogoodbye's second album Would It Kill You? was announced via their website, and was revealed to be called "Getting Old".
 At a concert on September 10, 2010 Hellogoodbye performed two new tracks entitled "Coppertone" and "When We First Kissed".
 Would It Kill You? was released on November 9, 2010.

 On the Vans Warped Tour 2011, Hellogoodbye was filmed by Chris Skiles and interviewed by Juliet Simms.
 Forrest spoke about being a vegan on tour for Buzznet's Incredibly Green on the Go segment.

 Would It Kill You? was released on March 14, 2011 in the United Kingdom and European Union by LAB Records.

 On January 25, 2012, it was announced that Joe Marro was leaving the band.
 He cited his recent marriage and touring pressures as the reason for the split.
 He was replaced by Augie Rampolla (ex-You, Me, and Everyone We Know guitarist).

 In 2012, it was announced that Hellogoodbye, after touring, would be recording their third LP.
 In July and August, the group went on a tour of the US with Relient K, William Beckett and House of Heroes.

 On November 14, 2012 it was announced that Hellogoodbye had signed with Old Friends Records, a sister label to Fearless Records, to re-release Would It Kill You? and record a third LP.